-The implementation SelectionSort can be seen in Figure 5; the two helper procedures, Min and Swap, are given in Figure 6.
-Min finds the smallest element in the subarray a[s..N) and returns its index, while Swap exchanges the two elements at indexes m and n in the array a.
+For simplicity and brevity we will implement a very basic sorting algorithm, selection sort, which performs in-place sorting in $O(n^2)$ time.
+Our implementation SelectionSort can be seen in Figure 5; two helper procedures, Min and Swap, are given in Figure 6.
+Min finds the index of the smallest element in the subarray a[s..N) and returns its index, while Swap exchanges the two elements at indexes m and n in the array a.